skilled-reflection/skilled-reflection.github.io/c04-gdn-self.md

 ### Self
 Every day, as a human,
 you spend time and attention
 just meeting basic needs:
-eating, drinking, pooping, and
+eating, drinking, pooping, and sleeping.
-sleeping.

 SELF is what's necessary and sufficient to manage CHUD, and maximize BETs.

 FITNESS is ALIGNING CHUD toward CAKE.

-SELF optimizes bodily homeostasis
-- Eating,
-- sleeping,
-- pooping,
-- showering,
-- making babies, and
-- staying alive
-in order to maximize your values.
+Good self-management is maximizing the homeostasis of these needs, on the bet that they will maximize your values.

-While all humans must engage
+While all humans must engage with each, each human's CHUD will dictate how much.
-with each,
-each human's CHUD
-will dictate how much.

-### (GROUPS)
-SELF is grouped by GOALs of your body:
-Being fed, well-rested, and unstressed.
+Keep a clean HOME, and LIB

 ### HOME
+The collection of places and tools needed for the habits that underscore SELF-maintenance, are "HOME".
+Home is an organic optimization, a GROUP.

-A HOME groups associated actions by place: storing food,
+A HOME further groups related actions into rooms: a kitchen for storing food,
 providing running water,
 and protection from the elements.

-All physical material and
+This definition of HOME is expanded to include all physical material and
 resources you own, including MONEY; and environment and basis for HABITS.

 A good HOME is a PLAN for SELF;
 simplifying the GOALS of
 eating, sleeping, and other basic needs.
-A bad HOME facilitates bad HABITs.
+A bad HOME facilitates bad HABITs, and takes more time to maintain than provide homeostasis.

 ### VALUES
 Anything fulfilling,